 Scientists Promoting INclusive Excellence/SACNAS (SPINES/SACNAS)

 SPINES/SACNAS is an inclusive organization dedicated to fostering the success of underrepresented students, postdocs, staff, and their allies by providing educational, professional, academic, and social support through events.
 The SPINES/SACNAS leadership consists of GSBS students and fellows and strives to establish a welcoming community at GSBS where people of all feel nurtured and supported in achieving their scientific, personal, and intellectual goals.

 The Black Student Association’s mission is to create a platform for members of the Tufts University Health Sciences Campus to learn, understand and participate in the Black academic, social and cultural experiences.
 This platform will engage students and the broader Tufts community through student-led programs regarding the African Diaspora in the United States.

 The Graduate Student Basketball Club plays in the Tufts Intramural Basketball League against teams from the Medical and Dental schools.
 We also play pickup basketball during the offseason.
-If you interested or want more information, contact Linus Williams.
+If you interested or want more information, contact Liam Power.